HeavyMedl/lists/README.md

 ```
 ------
 <a name='deleteFirstsBy'/>
-### deleteFirstsBy : [x] -> [x] -> f -> [x]
+### deleteFirstsBy : [x]|str -> [x]|str -> f -> [x]
 ------
-**Description**: Return the first Array of Variables passed with the first occurence of each element from the second Array of Variables removed based on a user supplied Function definition of equality.
+**Description**: Return the first Array of Variables or String passed with the first occurence of each element from the second Array of Variables or String removed based on a user supplied Function definition of equality.

-**Signature Definition**: Give arg 1 an Array of Variables.
-Give arg 2 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
+Give arg 2 an Array of Variables or a String.
 Give arg 3 a Fucntion.
 Get an Array of Variables.

 **Example Usage**: